-Within each six-month rotation, the intern will attend a minimum of 2 hours per week of group supervision with a minimum of one licensed psychologist as well as the therapists and trainees working at each site.
-Initial group supervision sessions may include training on various topics to acclimate students to YSD, which may include follow-up discussions on orientation content, ongoing announcements, and overviews of collaborative diversion programs.
-Subsequent group supervision meetings may include brief presentations from organizations funded by YSD and community partners that offer services relevant to clients served.
+Within each six-month rotation, the fellow will attend a minimum of 2 hours per week of group supervision with a minimum of one licensed psychologist as well as the therapists and trainees working at each site.
+Initial group supervision sessions may include training on various topics to acclimate students to YSD, including follow-up discussions on orientation content, ongoing announcements, and collaborative diversion programs.
+Subsequent group supervision meetings may include brief presentations from organizations funded by YSD that offer services relevant to clients served.
 The group will also be asked to read articles/book chapters for discussion during group supervision.
 Interns are expected to present and discuss therapy and evaluation cases at group supervision meetings.
 They are expected to bring audio/video clips to accompany their presentation.
 Live sessions may also be scheduled.
 Group supervision case presentations should include the following.
 It is up to the presenter to determine the best way to cover all of the information.